liuyunxh666/gamhub-game-directory/docs/faq.md

 # Frequently Asked Questions (FAQ)

-This document answers common questions about GameHub and how the platform works for players and game website owners.
+This document answers common questions about GamHub and how the platform works for players and game website owners.

 ---

-## What is GameHub?
+## What is GamHub?

-GameHub is a web-based game discovery platform focused on browser-playable games.
+GamHub is a web-based game discovery platform focused on browser-playable games.
 It helps players find games they can play instantly without downloads, installation, or additional software.

 More information: https://gamhub.net

 ---

-## Is GameHub free to use?
+## Is GamHub free to use?

 Yes.
-GameHub is free for users to browse and explore web games.
+GamHub is free for users to browse and explore web games.

 Access the platform here: https://gamhub.net